-It’s a common misconception among new car owners that car expenses will slow down once they have paid the down payment.
-However, the fact that cars come with recurring expenses will come as a shock sooner or later.
+It’s a common misconception among new car owners that car expenses will slow down once they pay the down payment.
+However, the fact is that cars come with recurring costs.

-Because some car owners have not anticipated this, they may get overwhelmed by the overheads until they find it difficult to cope.
+Because some car owners don’t anticipate this, they may get overwhelmed by the overheads until they find it difficult to cope.
 When this happens, new car owners may be inclined to think that their car is just a bad investment.

-While having a car is likely one of your biggest expenditures, there are many ways to cut back on costs without compromising your ownership or affecting the condition of your vehicle.
+While buying a car is likely one of your most significant expenditures, there are many ways to cut back on costs without compromising your ownership or affecting the condition of your vehicle.

-The said Toyota model costs PHP 681,000, and the down payment starts at 20%.
-This means that you’ll need to pay PHP 136,200 upfront, which is already a big amount.
-But keep in mind that expenses will start coming in once you drive the car out of the dealership’s garage.
+The Toyota model costs ₱706,000, and the down payment starts at 20%.
+This means you’ll need to pay ₱141,200 upfront, which is already a significant amount.
+But remember that more expenses will come in once you drive the car out of the dealership.

-What are the Major Expenses for Cars I Should Plan for?
+What are the Other Major Expenses for Cars I Should Plan for?

-Computing your car’s expenses may be strenuous, but it’s not rocket science.
+Computing the cost of owning a car may be strenuous, but it’s not rocket science.
 So take the time to do it.
-After all, it will help you plan your expenses, which will help you save a lot in the long run.
-Listed below are the major expenses for cars that you need to take into account:
+After all, it will help you plan your expenses and save more money in the long run.

 - The bank and car loan package that you pick

 - The dealership promo that you choose to avail